 Large Ball Tools

-I will be honest, I’ve not used these yet.
+I use these all the time for making large divots or for shaping the mouth of small vessels.
 They’re heavy solid steel, chrome plated, and the center part is covered with a plastic tube for a handle.
 Several of the ball heads screw onto the handle, and the smaller sizes are molded on.
 Some of the chrome plating is sort of irregular and flakes off a bit, making me think these will have a breaking-in time while all of that flakes off.
 If you remove the blue plastic part, this set of ball tools is bakeable.
 So I keep thinking there must be uses where you can create something on the end of the ball and then pop it off after baking.
-They cost $5.99 with free shipping, so there’s not much cost.
+Again you can get these on Amazon, so there’s not much cost.
 They’d be perfect for sculpting flowers.

 Large Sculpting Tools

 Well, you can’t win them all.
 This particular sculpting set doesn’t do much for me.
 I do like that fan-shaped one on the middle right, though.
 However, if these shapes work for you then great!
-There wasn’t much spent…this set was only $2.55 including shipping from Hong Kong!
+They DO make good textures and they’re great for poking holes into a mokume gane stack.
+I got them here.
 These tools are hard plastic and have a seam on each of the white ends.
 You can, however, sand the seam off with 400 grit sandpaper.
 If you don’t have any tools and do a lot of sculpting, these are better than your fingers.
 At that price it’s kind of a “why not?” kind of deal.

 Shipping and Other Thoughts